maratai/craftery/fiber_arts/spinning_wheels.md

 ![Louët S90 and Pocket Wheel side by side](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-12-09-louet-pocket.jpg?raw=true)\
 Size comparison: Louët S90 (left) and Pocket Wheel (right).

-Folding single treadle wheel, Scotch tension.
+Folding single treadle wheel, Scotch tension; bought secondhand as they are out of production.
 Spins like a racehorse; has extremely aggressive takeup, apparently a known characteristic of older Louët wheels.
 Plies beautifully; the built-in lazy Kate can swing away from the wheel with a simple knob adjustment (and then re-tighten to lock back in place) and works surprisingly well.
-Delightful but there's definitely a learning curve!
+Delightful but there's a learning curve!

 This would have made me cry as a first wheel, but after ~nine months of spinning experience, it's *superb* for wool blends and plying, and I've just skilled up enough to spin silk on it.
 I'm so grateful to the seller (I bought this secondhand as these are no longer in production).
 In terms of footprint, while this isn't super portable, it can be toted around the house and folded up for storage, and it can travel in a car no problem.
 It has a much narrower footprint than e.g. the Ashford Traveller, which is also nice.